notepad-plus-plus/notepad-plus-plus/CONTRIBUTING.md

 ### Guidelines for pull requests

 1. Respect Notepad++ coding style.
-2. Make a single change per commit.
+2. Make single commit per PR.
 3. Make your modification compact - don't reformat source code in your request.
 It makes code review more difficult.
 4. PR of reformatting (changing of ws/TAB, line endings or coding style) of source code won't be accepted.
 Use issue trackers for your request instead.